 Write grants for additional financial support that further Mote’s coral restoration efforts

-Additional various duties related to the daily operation of a full service marine laboratory, and assist with outreach and education activities as needed.
+Additional duties, as assigned, related to the daily operation of a full service marine laboratory, including outreach and education activities as needed.

 Minimum Qualifications or Requirements:

-Ph.D. degree in the marine or biological sciences from an accredited college or university.
+Ph.D. degree in the marine or biological sciences from an accredited college or university by start date.

 Ability to obtain a valid Florida driver's license.